Heteropyxis natalensis

 Distribution & Ecology

 These Trees are endemic in southern Africa.
 (Endemism is the ecological state of a species being unique to a defined geographic location).
-They occur in KwaZulu-Natal, Mpumalanga, Gauteng and Limpopo as well as Swaziland, mainly southern Mozambique and Zimbabwe.
+They occur inland in KwaZulu-Natal, Mpumalanga, Gauteng and Limpopo as well as Siswati (Swaziland), mainly southern Mozambique and eastern Zimbabwe.
 This tree Grows in the bushveld (a sub-tropical woodland ecoregion of southern Africa), riverine bush and rocky slopes in mixed deciduous woodland, and from close to sea level to 2 000m.
 Leaves attract bees, moths and butterflies.
 Black Rhino, Grey-duiker and Kudu browse the Leaves.
-Rhino also eat the Bark.
+Rhino also eats the Bark.
 Flowers attract butterflies, bees and wasps.

 Ethnobotany

+Leaves are used to scent tobacco and for a perfume and for potpourri (a mixture of dried petals and spices placed in a bowl to perfume a room).
+Black Rhinos consume bark and leaves.
+Kudus, (Tragelaphus strepsiceros are large woodland antelope with impressive hons) eat the leaves.
 The Wood is a brownish purple, fine grained, hard and tough.
 It is used for fence posts and charcoal.
-It is a good garden tree and used in bonsai.
+It is a good garden tree and used in bonsai (Japanese art of growing and shaping miniature trees in containers).
 Herbal tea and perfume can be made from the Leaves.
-The leaves are used to scent tobacco and for potpourri (a mixture of dried petals and spices placed in a bowl to perfume a room).
-Trees can be Grown from seeds or cuttings and are fast growing – up to 1m per year.
+Trees can be Grown from seeds or cuttings and do best in neutral or slightly acidic soil.
+Growth is relatively fast – up to 1m per year.
 The tree is frost sensitive when young.
-Plant the tree in full sun.
+Plants do best in full sun.
 They are good for bonsai.
 Local medicine makes use of roots, leaves, twigs and bark.
+The trees develop well in a small garden.
+A tree was planted for childrens shade in Trinity Methodist Church, in 1st avenue Linden.

 References